 |Sony RX100 IV« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 It is notable that the D-LUX Typ 109 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX100 V is a recent model that features in the current product line-up of Sony.
 In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
 Further information on the two cameras, as well as related accessories, can be found on the official Leica and Sony websites.

 Review summary: Leica D-LUX Typ 109 vs Sony RX100 V

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Sony RX100 V – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.